saultyevil/tde_uv_disc_winds_2020/README.md

     85      :  the flux in the units defined on LINE 6 for an inclination angle of 85 degrees relative to the z axis

-## Parameter Files Files
+## Parameter Files

-For those interested, the complete parameter file for each model can be found in the "pf" directory.
+For those interested, the complete parameter file for each model can be found in the "parameter_files" directory.
 A complete description of the input parameters can be found as part of the standard documentation for Python.

 The models were run using a fork of Python, specifically on the "tde" branch.